ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-storage.md

 Waitlist for New Storage Brick: If you are already on the waitlist for the new storage brick, please be assured that you will be notified when this service is brought online.

 Pending Requests: If you have recently submitted a request and have not yet received a response, we will evaluate whether we can accommodate some or all of your requests at this time.
-Nicki will reach out to you with more information.
+The Wynton Project Manager will reach out to you with more information.

 Urgent Needs: If you have an urgent need, please contact support@wynton.ucsf.edu with the details of your request and its urgency.
 We will do our best to accommodate your needs.